F-I-D-O/Manuals/manuals/LLM.md

 ## The `codex` command
 Typically, it is run interactively in the terminal by executing `codex` command in the directory where the code is located.
 The important parameters are:

 - `--add-dir`: add and additional directory to be accessible for codex.
+This can sometimes fail, in that case, use the [configuration file](#configuration) to add the directory.

 In the interactive mode, all text is interpreted as a single message, except: